Anarios/return-youtube-dislike/SECURITY.md

 ### Are you tracking my viewing history?

 No. The extension's code is public and you can see it for yourself.
-The only information being sent is the video ID.
+The only information being sent is the video ID, which is required to fetch the dislike count for the videos.
 There are no additional headers being sent.
 Over the communication layer, your public IP will be exposed to the server, as well as the time when the request was made.
 However, none of these are uniquely identifying you in any way.
 Assuming a zero-trust environment, the best we could get is a dynamic IP.
 Which, today is yours, tomorrow is your neighbor's.
 If you're really worried about your IP being traced, you probably already use a VPN.

 ### Can you uniquely identify me if I dislike?